World-Smiths/documentation/wiki/packing-a-world.md

 1. Remove any un-needed `packs` entries from the `module.json` file and delete the corresponding .db files (`packs/` folder).
 2. Put all documents in folders.
 3. Run "Bulk Replace Asset References" macro from Scene Packer.
-   - Regenerate thumbnails
+4. Regenerate thumbnails
-4. Export to folders by using the Compendium Folders "Export Folder Structure" option.
+5. Export to folders by using the Compendium Folders "Export Folder Structure" option.
-5. Run the "Relink Compendium Journal Entries" macro from Scene Packer.
+6. Run the "Relink Compendium Journal Entries" macro from Scene Packer.
-6. Pack all scenes using the "Bulk Pack Scenes" macro from Scene Packer.
+7. Pack all scenes using the "Bulk Pack Scenes" macro from Scene Packer.
-7. Export Folder Structure for scenes with "Merge By Name" option.
+8. Export Folder Structure for scenes with "Merge By Name" option.
+9. Re-run the "Relink Compendium Journal Entries" macro from Scene Packer.
-8. Run "Cleanup #[CF_tempEntity]" macro from Scene Packer.
+10. Run "Cleanup #[CF_tempEntity]" macro from Scene Packer.
-9. Asset report on module
+11. Asset report on module

 Please see Blair's amazing [Scene Packer Tutorial](https://www.youtube.com/watch?v=cG6qtoZPczI) for a video version of this.